Miu Hirano: 2017

 In the 2017 World Table Tennis Championships in Düsseldorf, Hirano progressed to the singles semi-finals but lost to Ding Ning of China.
 She obtained a joint bronze medal with Liu Shiwen of China.
 This ended a long medal drought for Japan in women's singles at the world championships since Toshiko Kowada achieved the gold medal in 1969 World Championships.

 2021

-Hirano represented Japan at the 2021 Tokyo Olympics in the team event.
-However, she will not play in the singles event.
+Hirano represented Japan at the 2021 Tokyo Olympics in the team event, but did not play in the singles event.
 In March, Hirano played in WTT Doha, but suffered disappointing upsets in both the WTT Contender and WTT Star Contender event, including a loss to Shin Yubin in a potential Olympic Team preview.

 Hirano won silver in the team event at the Tokyo Olympics.